Angedon/Algoritms/README.md

 # Algoritms
-Different C++ algoritms which i did during studying
+A few C++ algorithms which i did during studying.